FishCV/fishcv.github.io/README.md

 ## Model Parameters

 There are a number of model parameters that can be tuned during training (see below for some examples).
-Please see the [Matterport Wiki](https://github.com/matterport/Mask_RCNN/wiki) on help on this.
+Please see the [Matterport Wiki](https://github.com/matterport/Mask_RCNN/wiki) for help on this.

 ```python
 class FishConfig(Config):